You have been a homicide detective for how long, and you still expect life to be fair?

 Diet Episode: Flynn has an unexpected health kick in Season 2.
 Because of a high blood pressure diagnosis and his daughter's upcoming wedding.

 Disappeared Dad: Rusty never knew his father because his mother said he ran off before Rusty was born.
 Once the team finds Rusty's father, however, he explains that he had no idea Rusty existed and expresses an interest in getting to know his son.
-Also happens with Sharon's kids, as their father is largely absent from their lives (he didn't speak to them in five years and only did so because she forced him to) and she pretty much raised them as a single mother.
+Also happens with Sharon's kids, as their father is largely absent from their lives - he hasn't spoken to either of his kids in five years.

 Discretion Shot: When Sharon is finally told about the threatening letters Rusty has been getting, we never see the actual conversation, because not even Mary McDonnell can top whatever is in the audience's mind at that moment.